michielplatteau/CCBDA_project/README.md

 experience, we had to carefully balance the modification requirements with the framework's capabilities.
 We were able to develop a unified and user-friendly online application that shows data in an intuitive and aesthetically pleasing way by combining the back-end capabilities of Django, Bootstrap's responsive design, and JavaScript's interaction.

+### Charts and maps

+With the idea of the layout present, we have thought of different alternatives to implement different alternatives that were compatible with our implementation.
+One of the tools that we have considered is Tableau, which is an excellent tool to create elegant dashboards.
+We have finally opted for Chart.js, which allows more customization to add our own predicted models and can be easily embedded in our web application.
+Apart from charts we have added to our application an interactive map to show recent events related to the war.
+The events shown in the map can be filtered by the type.
+This map has been created through Leaflet.

+The data shown in the visualizations have to be up-to-date all the time, so it have to be retrieved from a database that is periodically updated with new data every time the web is requested.
+To do this we have made use of Django models that allow us to define data instance types.
+This instance types are linked to tables in a relational database such as Amazon RDS.

 ### Machine learning